 Community Partner: Soldiers of Oxfordshire Museum

-This project is a partnership between Soldiers of Oxfordshire Museum (SOFO) and the History, Philosophy and Religion Department of Oxford Brookes University and focuses on the theme of ‘Remembrance and Commemoration’ and the war beyond western Europe.
-It aims to both pursue an original research project analysing the unused hidden histories housed in the Museum archive, and provide a series of methodological and skills based workshops for the Museum’s volunteers.
-The research focus lies with the investigation of the holdings relating to the war beyond the Western Front, including East European, Balkan, and Middle Eastern theatres.
+This project was a partnership between Soldiers of Oxfordshire Museum (SOFO) and the History, Philosophy and Religion Department of Oxford Brookes University and focuses on the theme of ‘Remembrance and Commemoration’ and the war beyond western Europe.
+It aimed to pursue both an original research project analysing the unused hidden histories housed in the Museum archive, and provide a series of methodological and skills based workshops for the Museum’s volunteers.
+The research focus lay with the investigation of the holdings relating to the war beyond the Western Front, including East European, Balkan, and Middle Eastern theatres.

-The partnership will assess the extent to which the SOFO archive can bring a wider understanding of the war beyond the western front to its communities for the first time.
-The project will present its findings both academically – assessing the historical and museological value of the material – and also represent the historical outcomes to its communities in the form of a publication relating to the First World War commemorations.
+The partnership assessed the extent to which the SOFO archive can bring a wider understanding of the war beyond the western front to its communities for the first time.
+The project presented its findings both academically – assessing the historical and museological value of the material – and also represent the historical outcomes to its communities in the form of a publication relating to the First World War commemorations.

 Lead Academics: Dr Natalie Braber and Professor Bill Niven (Nottingham Trent University)